Meissen porcelain: Tableware patterns

 Böttger early foresaw the production of tableware, and the first services were made in the 1720s.
 Initial services were plain, but Kaendler soon introduced matching decorations.
 Kaendler also produced the 1745 "New Cutout" pattern, characterized by a wavy edge cut, and is presumed to have designed the much-copied osier pattern of a relief border imitating a woven wicker or osier fence.

 Initially relatively small tea and coffee services were the most produced, but from the 1730s large armorial porcelain dinner services began to be made, initially for Augustus, but then other buyers in Germany and abroad.
 They also became used for diplomatic gifts.
-Maria Amalia of Saxony, granddaughter of Augustus, married the King of the Three Sicilies, later Charles III of Spain, and her dowry is said to have included 17 Meissen table services, inspiring the couple to found the Capodimonte porcelain factoruy in Naples.
+Maria Amalia of Saxony, granddaughter of Augustus, married the king of Naples and Sicily, later Charles III of Spain, and her dowry is said to have included 17 Meissen table services, inspiring the couple to found the Capodimonte porcelain factory in Naples.

-The most famous of these is the Swan Service (Schwanenservice) made in 1737-1743, for the manufactory's director, Count Heinrich von Brühl; It eventually numbered more than a thousand pieces.
+The most famous of these is the Swan Service (Schwanenservice) made in 1737–1743, for the manufactory's director, Count Heinrich von Brühl; It eventually numbered more than a thousand pieces.
 At the end of World War II, the pieces of the Swan Service were scattered amongst collectors and museums.
-Yet, with the moulds still available, the pattern continues to be made today.
-The Möllendorff Dinner Service of the 1760s is another huge service, also today divided between many collections.
+Yet, with the moulds still available, the pattern continues to be made.
+The Möllendorff Dinner Service of the 1760s is another huge service, also divided between many collections.

 The Blue Onion pattern (in fact copying Chinese pomegranates) has been in production for close to three centuries.
 It was effectively designed by Höroldt in 1739 and is probably inspired by a Chinese bowl from the Kangxi period.
 Widely popular, the pattern has been copied extensively by over sixty companies; some of those competitors have even used the word Meissen as a marking.
 But the pattern became so popular and widespread that the German Supreme Court in 1926 ruled that the Meissen Zwiebelmuster was in the public domain.

 A series of "Court Dragon" and "Red Dragon" tableware patterns features Chinese dragons, generally in underglaze red with gilt details flying around the rim of the plate and with a medallion in the center of the cavetto.
 A version of this pattern was used in Hitler's Kehlsteinhaus retreat.

 Other popular patterns still in production include the Purple Rose pattern and the Vine-leaf pattern.